 Title IX, Harassment, Intimidation, Discrimination & Bullying Policy

 Discrimination, sexual harassment, harassment, intimidation, and bullying are all disruptive behaviors, which interfere with students’ ability to learn and negatively affect student engagement, diminish school safety, and contribute to a hostile school environment.
-As such, LALAPA prohibits any acts of discrimination, sexual harassment, harassment, intimidation, and bullying altogether.
+As such, LALPA prohibits any acts of discrimination, sexual harassment, harassment, intimidation, and bullying altogether.
 This policy is inclusive of instances that occur on any area of the school campus, at school-sponsored events and activities, regardless of location, through school-owned technology, and through other electronic means.

-As used in this policy, discrimination, sexual harassment, harassment, intimidation, and bullying are described as the intentional conduct, including verbal, physical, written communication or cyber-bullying, including cyber sexual bullying, based on the actual or perceived characteristics of disability, pregnancy, gender, gender identity, gender expression, nationality, ancestry, race or ethnicity, immigration status, religion, religious affiliation, sexual orientation, childbirth or related medical conditions, marital status, age, or association with a person or group with one or more of these actual or perceived characteristics or any other basis protected by federal, state, local law, ordinance or regulation.
+As used in this policy, discrimination, sexual harassment, harassment, intimidation, and bullying are described as the intentional conduct, including verbal, physical, written communication or cyber-bullying, including cyber sexual bullying, based on the actual or perceived characteristics of disability, pregnancy, gender, gender identity, gender expression, nationality, ancestry, race or ethnicity, immigration and citizenship status, religion, religious affiliation, sexual orientation, childbirth or related medical conditions, marital status, age, or association with a person or group with one or more of these actual or perceived characteristics or any other basis protected by federal, state, local law, ordinance or regulation.
 In addition, bullying encompasses any conduct described in the definitions set forth in this Policy.
 Hereafter, such actions are referred to as “misconduct prohibited by this Policy.”

-To the extent possible, LALAPA will make reasonable efforts to prevent students from being discriminated against, harassed, intimidated, and/or bullied, and will take action to investigate, respond, address and report on such behaviors in a timely manner.
-LALAPA school staff that witness acts of misconduct prohibited by this Policy will take immediate steps to intervene when safe to do so.
+To the extent possible, LALPA will make reasonable efforts to prevent students from being discriminated against, harassed, intimidated, and/or bullied, and will take action to investigate, respond, address and report on such behaviors in a timely manner.
+LALPA school staff that witness acts of misconduct prohibited by this Policy will take immediate steps to intervene when safe to do so.

-Moreover, LALAPA will not condone or tolerate misconduct prohibited by this Policy by any employee, independent contractor or other person with which LALAPA does business, or any other individual, student, or volunteer.
+Moreover, LALPA will not condone or tolerate misconduct prohibited by this Policy by any employee, independent contractor or other person with whom LLALPA does business, or any other individual, student, or volunteer.
 This policy applies to all employee, student, or volunteer actions and relationships, regardless of position or gender.
-LALAPA promptly and thoroughly investigate any complaint of such misconduct prohibited by this Policy and take appropriate corrective action, if warranted.
+LALPA promptly and thoroughly investigate any complaint of such misconduct prohibited by this Policy and take appropriate corrective action, if warranted.

 Title IX, Harassment, Intimidation, Discrimination and Bullying Coordinator (“Coordinator”):

-Arina Goldring,
+Arina Goldring, Chief Executive Officer/Superintendent

 2670 Griffin Ave.